UBC-MDS/exploratory-data-viz/chapters/en/module4.md

 We are going to explore the different types of pokemon.
 You may remember this dataset from the previous Programming in Python for Data Science course.
 This time we are going to take a look at the different generations and pokemon types and see which ones are most prominent.

+For those less familiar with Pokemon, a Pokemon's generation is determined by the ara it was introduced.
+For example the first generation spans Pokemon characters that were released in video games from 1996-1999.
+The 7th generation are Pokemon introduced from games released between 2016-2019.

+According to [Wikipedia](https://en.wikipedia.org/wiki/Gameplay_of_Pok%C3%A9mon#Pok%C3%A9mon_types), A Pokémon's type is *"an elemental attribute determining the strengths and weaknesses of each Pokémon and its moves.
+Pokémon take double damage from attacking moves of types they are weak to and half damage from moves they resist.
+These type matchups offset one another in rock–paper–scissors-style relationships."*

 <codeblock id="pokemon">